divshot/docs/guides/builds.md

     divshot push staging

+> **Why does it take longer to deploy to production?**
+> Your production environment is hosted on a CDN, so it takes a little extra time for us to purge the old release and update necessary information.
+This ensures a fast, seamless experience for your end users.

 ### Promoting Builds and Rollback

 You may want to move a build that is presently in one environment to another.
 To do this, you